dbandstra/zig-pcx/README.md

 The basic test suite can be run with `zig test test/pcx_test.zig`.

 There are two additional toy "tests" which render an ASCII translation of an image.
-The comptime version writes it as a compile log message, the runtime version prints it as usual.
+The comptime version writes it as a compile error, the runtime version prints it as usual.

 ```
 zig test pcx_test_comptime.zig